 EHRC guidance

-The EHRC has published a draft of updated technical guidance on sexual harassment and harassment at work to reflect the new duty.
+The EHRC has published updated technical guidance on sexual harassment and harassment at work to reflect the new duty, and an employer 8-step guide.

-There is a new section on the preventative duty.
-The EHRC guidance states that employers should anticipate scenarios when workers may be subject to sexual harassment in the course of employment and take action to prevent such harassment taking place.
+There is a new section in the guidance on the preventative duty which states that employers should anticipate scenarios when workers may be subject to sexual harassment in the course of employment and take action to prevent such harassment taking place.
 If sexual harassment has taken place, the preventative duty means an employer should take action to stop sexual harassment from happening again.

 What about harassment by third parties?